Published Date: January 27, 2017

 - have a business idea that may help the individual become self-sufficient in his/her own business and generate additional jobs in the local economy, and

-- are seeking participation in Self-Employment training for the first time (e.g. have not previously participated in another self-employment program).
+- are seeking participation in a Self-Employment program for the first time (e.g. have not previously participated in another self-employment program).

 Worker Cooperatives may be eligible for participation in the Self-Employment program.
 A Worker Cooperative is defined as an autonomous association of persons united voluntarily to meet their common economic, social and cultural needs, and aspirations through a jointly owned and democratically controlled enterprise.
 Worker Cooperatives are employee-owned businesses which operate in accordance with the cooperative principles and in which the cooperative’s membership consists of employees of the business.
 Worker Cooperatives are controlled on the basis of one-member/one-vote.